apache/parquet-format/BloomFilter.md

 ```

 The first line extracts the most significant 32 bits from `h` and
-assignes them to a 64-bit unsigned integer.
+assigns them to a 64-bit unsigned integer.
 The second line is
 simpler: it just sets an unsigned 64-bit value to the same value as
 the 32-bit unsigned value `z`.
 The purpose of having both `h_top_bits`
 and `z_as_64_bit` be 64-bit values is so that their product is a